The “average Joe” wants to invest in startups because he knows he can become a millionaire with a limited investment

 Now it’s your turn!

-What is your experience in equity crowdfunding?
+What is your experience in startup investing with little money?

 How is it going?